rsdoiel/rsdoiel.github.io/blog/2020/04/18/Mostly-Oberon-Basic-Types.md

 In that way it is a little like a `RETURN` value in a function like procedure.

-In creating our `String` data structure the Oberon idiom is to first create a description record, `StringDesc` then create a pointer to the descriptive type, i.e. `String`.
+In creating our `DString` data structure the Oberon idiom is to first create a description record, `DStringDesc` then create a pointer to the descriptive type, i.e. `DString`.
 This is a very common idiom in building out complex data structures.
 A good place to learn about implementing algorithms and data structures in Oberon-7 is Prof. Wirth's 2004 edition of "Algorithms and Data Structures" which